AndreSchakkal/ada-actor-website/README.md

 # Gender representation in Cinema over time

-As a first step to our analysis, let us inspect the proportion of female and male actors over time.
+To start our analysis, let's examine the proportion of female and male actors over time.

 {% include male_female_proportion.html %}

-As we can see, the proportion of male actors is predominant and is equal nearly to the double of the proportion of female actors throughout time.
-However, are there some interesting trends that changed throughout time?
-Did big historical events, like the Feminist Movement, have an impact on female representation in Cinema?
+As evident from the chart, the proportion of male actors is significantly higher, almost double that of female actors throughout the years.
+However, are there discernible trends that have evolved over time?
+Have major historical events, such as the Feminist Movement, influenced the representation of females in cinema?

 ## Impact of the Feminist movement on female representation in Cinema
 The second wave feminist movement, prominent in the 1960s and 1970s, advocated for gender equality and reproductive rights.
-It gained momentum in the early 1960s, notably sparked by the publication of Betty Friedan's "The Feminine Mystique" in 1963, while its influence gradually waned by the early 1980s.
-As we know the Feminist movement had a great impact on decreasing gender-based discrimination, like by the Equal Pay Act of 1963, and, Title IX of 1972, an Education Amendment which prohibits gender-based discrimination in educational programs and activities.
-In this section, we try to explore the impact of this movement on female representation in Cinema and to observe the evolution of female representation during and after this period as it can provide insights into societal shifts and the progress made toward gender parity in cinema..
-In order to do that, we divide the data into three parts that are interesting to analyze:
+It gained momentum in the early 1960s, notably sparked by the publication of Betty Friedan's "The Feminine Mystique" in 1963.
+Its influence gradually decreased by the early 1980s.
+The Feminist movement had a profound impact on decreasing gender-based discrimination, exemplified by the Equal Pay Act of 1963 and Title IX of 1972—an Education Amendment prohibiting gender-based discrimination in educational programs and activities.

+In this section, we aim to explore the impact of this movement on female representation in cinema and observe the evolution of female representation during and after this period.
+This analysis can provide insights into societal shifts and progress made toward gender parity in cinema.
+We divide the data into three segments for analysis:

-- Before the feminist movement: from 1914 to 1963.
+- Before the Feminist Movement (1914-1963): Examining the early years leading up to the Feminist Movement.
-- During the feminist movement: from 1963 to 1980.
-- After the feminist movement: from 1980 to 2012.
+- During the Feminist Movement (1963-1980): Analyzing the period when the movement was at its peak.
+- After the Feminist Movement (1980-2012): Investigating the years following the peak of the movement.
 -
-After that, we fit a regression line on the proportion of female actors for each one of these periods.
+Following this, we fit a regression line to the proportion of female actors for each of these periods.
 {% include female_actors.html %}

 We observe a decrease in female representation between 1914 and 1963 and an increase in female representation between 1980 and 2012.
-Very small p-values ($$p-value << 0.05$$) corresponding to the regression line **before** and **after** the feminist movement suggest that there is indeed a correlation between the dates of the feminist movement and the observed increase.
-On the other hand, for the regression **during** the feminist movement, we get a $$p-value>0.05$$ suggesting that there is no significant correlation during the movement itself.
-Furthermore, performing a Chow test on the proportion of female actors during the feminist movement and after the feminist movement yields a $$p-value < 0.05$$ suggesting that we can reject the null hypothesis of the test, meaning we have sufficient evidence to say that a structural break point is present in the between during the feminist movement and after the feminist
+The very small p-value (p−value$$<0.05$$) associated with the regression line after the feminist movement indicate a significant correlation between the dates after the feminist movement and the observed increase.
+On the other hand, during the feminist movement, the p-value exceeds 0.05, suggesting no substantial correlation during this period.

+Conducting a Chow test on the proportion of female actors during and after the feminist movement yields a p−value $$<0.05$$.
+This result leads us to reject the null hypothesis, providing compelling evidence of a structural break point between the periods during and after the feminist movement.
-Furthermore, it would be interesting to examine the proportion of female actors among the 10% most well recognized actors.
-Does the trend of well-known female actors follow the one of all female actors?
-Or, are well-known female actor representation follow different trends through time?

-To examine that, we select the top 10% well-known actors from the list shown above and plot the proportion of females among those actors through time.
+Moving beyond overall trends, we shift our focus to the top 10% most well-recognized actors to ascertain if the trends among this subset mirror those of the entire female actor population.
+The plot below illustrates the proportion of female actors among the 10% most recognized actors over time:

 {% include female_actors_10perc.html %}

-As we can see, the plot suggests that there is a permenent increase of the proportion of female actors among well-known actors, independent of the feminist movement.
-We perform once again a Chow test on the proportion of **well-known** female actors **during** the feminist movement and **after** the feminist movement, which yields a $$p-value>0.05$$.
-Therefore, we don't have enough evidence to suggest any structural breakpoint.
+The plot suggests a consistent increase in the proportion of female actors among well-known actors, independent of the feminist movement.
+A subsequent Chow test on the proportion of well-known female actors during and after the feminist movement yields a p−value>0.05.
+Consequently, we lack sufficient evidence to suggest any structural breakpoint in this subset.

-As a small summary, it is interesting to note that we observe that among all female actors we observe an increase of proportion of female actors thanks to the feminist movement.
-On the other hand, we observe that the proportion of female actors among well-known actors follows another behaviour, this proportion seems to increase through time independently from the feminist movement.
+In summary, while the proportion of female actors among all females increases, likely due to the feminist movement, the proportion of female actors among well-known actors follows a distinct pattern, steadily rising over time independent of the feminist movement.

 ## Distribution of Recognition among genders
-Having an overall Recognition coefficient for every actor, we can inspect the distribution of these overall Recognition coefficients among female and male actors.
-This could be done to explore if recognition is evenly distributed between female and male actors.
+To assess the distribution of overall recognition coefficients among female and male actors, we've compiled histograms illustrating the recognition coefficients for each gender:

 {% include male_female_recognition.html %}

-As we can see, the number of female actors and male actors is not the same, however we observe that the two histograms could have similar trends.
-In order to compare the distribution of recognition, we plot the density function for each gender.
-We have that for each density, $$\int_{0}^{x} f(t) dt$$ represents the probability to have a recognition coefficient below $$x$$.
+While the number of female and male actors differs, there are apparent similarities in the trends.
+To compare the recognition distributions, density functions for each gender are plotted.
+The integral of the density function from 0 to a given value represents the probability of having a recognition coefficient below that value, i.e. for each density, $$\int_{0}^{x} f(t) dt$$ represents the probability to have a recognition coefficient below $$x$$.

 **OR CCDF**

 {% include recognition_densities.html %}

-From the plot above, we see that, since the density of female actors has a higher peak, the probability to have low recognition coefficients (below 0.04, for example) is larger for female than for male actors.
-In other words, male actors that have higher recognition amplitudes are more numerous than female actors.
-Moreover, to compare if the two density distributions are alike, if they can be sampled from the same distribution, we perform a Kolmogorov–Smirnov test that yields a $$p-value<0.05$$.
-This means that we have enough evidence to say that the two density distributions are not sampled from the same distribution and that there is a significant difference in these density distributions.
+From the density plot above, it's evident that the density peak for female actors is higher, indicating a greater likelihood of having lower recognition coefficients, especially below 0.04.
+This suggests that a larger proportion of female actors tend to have lower recognition amplitudes compared to their male counterparts.
+In essence, there are more male actors with higher recognition amplitudes.

+To assess the statistical significance of these differences, we conduct a Kolmogorov–Smirnov test.
+The test yielded a p-value less than 0.05, providing sufficient evidence to reject the null hypothesis.
+This result indicates that the two density distributions (for male and female actors) are not sampled from the same distribution.
+In simpler terms, there is a statistically significant difference between the recognition coefficient distributions for male and female actors.

 ## Actor first-appearance among genders

-Another intersting aspect we can inspect is the debut age of the different actors.
-It would be interesting to find out wether there is a significant difference between the age at which male and female actors start acting.
-To do the following, we visualize a histogram with the different ages at which male and female actors start acting
+Another intriguing facet to explore is the debut age of actors and whether there is a significant difference in the age at which male and female actors commence their careers.
+To investigate this, we present a histogram visualizing the distribution of ages at which actors make their first appearances.

 {% include 1st_appearance_hist.html %}

-As we can see, this plot suggests, that is a difference in means.
-In other words, female actors seem to start acting earlier than males.
-Performing a t-test confirms this hypothesis having a very small p-value ($$p-value <<0.05$$), this suggests that there is enough evidence to say there is a significant difference between the mean first appearance age for female actors and for male actors.
-The plot below highlights this significant difference, showing a mean first appearance age of 24.2 years for female actors anf 29.0 years for male actors.
+The histogram suggests a noticeable difference in the debut ages of male and female actors.
+Specifically, it indicates that female actors tend to start their careers at an earlier age compared to their male counterparts.
+This observation is further supported by a t-test, which yields an extremely small p-value (p−value<<0.05).
+This compelling result provides strong evidence to assert a significant difference between the mean first-appearance ages for female and male actors.

+The subsequent plot highlights this difference, showing a mean first appearance age of 24.2 years for female actors and 29.0 years for male actors:

 {% include 1st_appearance_ci.html %}